 Private Limited Company

-The private limited legal structure is the most commonly-used for the incorporation of a company.
-It is prefered because this structure keeps the liability of the members limited to their share in the capital.
+The private limited legal structure is most commonly used for the incorporation of a company.
+It is preferred because this structure keeps the liability of the members limited to their share in the capital.
 A private limited company is ideal for anyone who is looking to raise capital from external sources and/or give ESOPs to employees.

 Registering for a private limited company means the company becomes regulatory-compliant.
 This makes the company attractive to venture capitalists and private equity funds.
 Even bank loans are easier to get for private limited companies.
 From the perspective of the directors in a private limited company, their personal property would not be used to repay the company’s debt.

 Convinced about registering for a private limited company?
 Get started right away.